AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

   The property whereby child-chains are not restricted with regards to a choice of protocol (include scripting, accounting methods, block structures, etc)
 }

 \autoref{sec:comparing-weight-dex} details a conversion method whereby PoR is possible between chains using different root tokens via a DEX.
-Could dapp-chains use a protocol-level DEX to abstract their protocol and incentive-method away from those of it's parent-chain?
+Could dapp-chains use a \emph{protocol-level} DEX to abstract their protocol and incentive-method away from those of it's parent-chain?
 Yes.

 Is this required for this abstraction?
 No.